Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: Discussion, limitations, and future work

+\looseness-1 \textbf{Interpretation of results.} \looseness-1 Our somewhat sobering findings from~\cref{sec:real_world_case_study}---that deep learning models do not outperform additive baselines at combinatorial gene perturbation prediction---are consistent with recent benchmarks~\citep{ahlmann2025deep,vinas2025systema,vollenweider2026signal}. \cref{subfig:noise_comparison} suggest the low signal-to-noise ratio in these datasets as a possible explanation.
+Further gains may still be possible through careful hyperparameter tuning and explicitly modeling biological features such as the heavily zero-inflated nature of gene expression data and the limited effectiveness of CRISPR perturbations~\citep{hugi2025perturbation}.
+Moreover, cell embeddings produced by representation learning approaches are often of independent interest, and our findings from~\cref{sec:experiments} show that nonlinear approaches can yield substantial improvements, especially in high signal-to-noise regimes.

+\textbf{Linear vs additive baseline.} \looseness-1 Linear regression follows the same additive shift model as PDAE but in observation space.
+Perhaps surprisingly, this baseline is not typically considered for perturbation prediction.
+The widely used additive baseline~\citep{ahlmann2025deep,gaudelet2024season} is a special case thereof, which is fitted only from single perturbations.
+Since double perturbations available during training provide additional information, future studies should report the more competitive linear regression baseline for fairer comparisons.

-\textbf{Necessity of Gaussianity.} \looseness-1 Gaussianity of~$\PP_\Zb$ is sufficient to prove identifiability, but may not be necessary.
-Indeed, PDAE does not explicitly enforce any particular latent distribution, but still yields good performance.
-To impose a specific prior such as that from assumption~\textit{(ii)} of~\cref{thm:affine_identifiability_gaussian}, one can penalize deviations of the encoded basal state distributions from the prior, e.g., using the energy score as discussed in~\cref{app:algorithm}.
-Based on preliminary results with Laplacian basal states, we hypothesize that our results can be generalized to other distributions from the exponential family.
+\textbf{Necessity of Gaussianity.} \looseness-1 Gaussianity of~$\PP_\Zb$ is sufficient for identifiability, but may not be necessary.
+We hypothesize that our results can be generalized to other exponential family distributions.
+Indeed, PDAE does not enforce any particular latent distribution and still yields good performance.
+In~\cref{app:algorithm}, we discuss how to impose a prior like the one from assumption~\textit{(ii)} of~\cref{thm:affine_identifiability_gaussian} by penalizing deviations of the encoded basal state distributions from the prior, e.g., using the energy score.

-\textbf{Decoder extrapolation.} The need for the decoder to generalize to new inputs poses a challenge for distributional perturbation extrapolation.
-While this issue is absent from our theory, where $\PP_\Zb$ is Gaussian and thus has full support, it arises in practice when learning from finite data.
-As discussed in~\cref{fig:qualitative_results_main}, this issue is orthogonal to learning the correct representation and perturbation model.
-However, it should be possible to realize that the distribution of perturbed test latents lies (partially) outside the training support.
-Thus, quantifying the uncertainty associated with different parts of the predicted distribution in observation space may become possible, e.g., by measuring the overlap in supports or relying on outlier and anomaly detection methods.
+\textbf{Decoder extrapolation.} \looseness-1 We have identified the need for the decoder to generalize to unseen inputs as a separate challenge for distributional perturbation extrapolation.
+Although this issue is absent from our theory, where $\PP_\Zb$ is Gaussian and has full support, it arises in practice when learning from finite data.
+As discussed in~\cref{fig:qualitative_results_main}, it is orthogonal to learning the correct representation and perturbation model.
+However, it may be possible to detect when perturbed test latents fall outside the training support through support-overlap measures, outlier detection, or retraining on perturbed predictions.
+This can, in turn, enable uncertainty quantification for the predicted observation-space distributions.